Last updated on May 14, 2026

 Recursive abilities are fantastic with cheap instants and sorceries.
 Snapcaster Mage may be the most prominent, but Eternal Witness and Archaeomancer are great with cheap spells as well to get more value out of them.

 Stormchaser's Talent is a top class card that works with instants and sorceries on all three levels.
-Sokka, Tenacious Tactician works fantastically on two levels with a wide-reaching prowess and a free ally token for your spells.
+Sokka, Tenacious Tactician works fantastically on two levels with wide-reaching prowess and a free ally token for your spells.

 Spellslinger Commander decks and cards that care about the number of instants and sorceries you cast get better with cheaper spells.
 The more times you can trigger Fiery Inscription, Firebrand Archer or Niv-Mizzet, Parun, the stronger these effects are.
 Having cheaper cards makes repeatedly triggering them trivial.
 Archmage of Runes counts as both a payoff and enabler of cheap spells.
 Though expensive, Rite of the Dragoncaller and Swarm Intelligence love to pair up with inexpensive spells for huge value.